chenjianjx/pizza-order-workflow-demo/README.md

 ## How things work

 Understand the details by reading code.
-There are some guidance below.
+There is some guidance below.

 ### Order Service Code
 ![order-service-code-map](order-service/code-map.drawio.png)